 - One episode of MacGyver (1985) has MacGyver and his boss, Peter, working together.
 Peter has been temporarily blinded and MacGyver can't use his hands.
 Together... they can operate a golf cart!

 - Invoked in an episode of The Mentalist where Jane gets a millionaire to let him drive his car while blindfolded — Jane steers by having the person's hand on his shoulder, responding to his tension as Jane drives.

-- In Star Trek: The Next Generation Riva a diplomat is deaf from a hereditary genetic deficiency, but has his "chorus", an entourage of three people in telepathic communication with Riva and able to enunciate his thoughts.
-This trope is repeated in the same episode when Riva's "chorus" is killed and Data must read his sign language and translate for him This happens in another episode of Next Gen where LaForge and a Romulan lose the use of some of their senses due to interference from the planet Galorndon Core, and compensate for each other's lost senses
+- In Star Trek: The Next Generation, the diplomat Riva is deaf from a hereditary genetic deficiency, but has his "chorus", an entourage of three people in telepathic communication with Riva and able to enunciate his thoughts.
+This trope is repeated in the same episode when Riva's "chorus" is killed and Data must read his sign language and translate for him This happens in another episode of Next Gen where LaForge and a Romulan lose the use of some of their senses due to interference from the planet Galorndon Core, and compensate for each other's lost senses.

 - Red Dwarf: